 The Republican constitution of the Second Spanish Republic would be effective from 1931 until 1939.
 It established new legal procedures and also changed the symbols of the country.
 The National Anthem was changed to the Himno de Riego and the flag of Spain became tricolored (red-yellow-purple) with horizontal stripes.
 Additionally, Spain's regions had right to autonomy, which Catalonia declared in 1932 and the Basque Country in 1936.

 During the period of the Second Spanish Republic various reforms were carried out such as the land reform.
 However, they failed to meet expectations.
-In the following months there was increasing violence between the Left and the Right in the government.
-Additionally there were various strikes and popular uprisings contributing to the instability of the new regime.
+In the following months there was increasing violence in the government between liberals and conservatives.
+Additionally there were various strikes and popular uprisings contributing to the instability of the new government.

-In response, General Franco attempted a military coup d'état on July 18, 1936, which was met with serious resistance and eventually led to a full blown civil war (Spanish Civil War) with the legitimately elected government in Madrid.
+In response, General Franco attempted a military coup d'état on July 18, 1936, which was met with serious resistance and eventually led to a full blown civil war with the legitimately elected government in Madrid.

 The Second Spanish Republic effectively came to an end on April 1, 1939 when General Francisco Franco and his forces were declared victorious in the Spanish Civil War.
 On January 15, 1941, a month and a half before his death, King Alfonso XIII abdicated his rights to the Spanish throne in favor of his third born son Juan, father of the future king Juan Carlos.
 The legitimate Spanish Republican Government formed in exile in Mexico City and later moved to Paris.